 Driving from Singapore to Mersing takes approximately 4 hours, 190 km of distance.
-One can park the vehicle in designated carpark next to the Mersing jetty for RM $ 10 per day.
+One can park the vehicle at a designated carpark next to the Mersing jetty for RM $ 10 per day.

 I have heard stories about people losing their car and tyres, theft, vehicle damage while parking overnight especially for vehicles and their accessories that are perceived to have a higher value by the thieves.
 Park at your risk.